taikedz/lenker/README.md

 # Lenker

-A general-purpose file content inclusion tool.
+A general-purpose text-file linker.
 Can be used as a pre-processing step.

 Write files, use `#%include PATH` (resolve once) or `#%insert PATH` (resolve every time) to add the file's content into that location.